EwenQuim/ewenquim.github.io/articles/4-strategies-IPD.md

 - animal cooperation (bats for example must learn to cooperate sometimes and betray other times)
 - couple life (each decision can be a dilemma according to your preferences, even if it is not always a big deal)

-Remember that if you want to maximize you happiness, do not betray every time.
+Remember that if you want to maximize your happiness, do not betray every time.
 But do not cooperate each time: think about yourself!

 Randomizing you gives you a better mean utility.

-Think about his!
+Think about this!

 ## 5. Appendix: Real maths.
 Proofs.